|

 camera.
 As a result, while all cities issued warning tickets at the time they installed their first camera, many cities

-have not issued warning tickets from the cameras they added weeks or months later.
+did not issue warning tickets from the cameras they added weeks or months later.

 Hawthorne, Inglewood, Santa Ana and Stockton are examples of cities that issued